Beer Lambert Law

 Summary

-The Beer-Lambert Law provides a framework for quantitative analysis (such as measuring sample concentration), spectrometer calibration, and signal optimisation in many spectroscopy measurements.
-Beer-Lambert Law serves as the foundational principle that underpins many precise measurements that can be taken using simple optical spectrometers.
+The Beer-Lambert Law provides a framework for quantitative analysis (such as measuring sample concentration), equipment calibration, and signal optimization in many spectroscopy measurements.
+Beer-Lambert Law serves as the foundational principle that underpins many precise spectroscopy measurements.